anujit/checkDuplicates/README.md

 # checkDuplicates
-Code to check duplicate numbers in an array
+Code to check duplicate numbers entered in an array entered from HTML